Squishy1x/MTH-325-Wells-Portfolio/downloads.md

 # Downloads

 All scripts used in this portfolio are available for download below.
+There are also small descriptions and viewable code block without downloading available [Here]({{ site.baseurl }}/#algorithms-with-code)

 ---